revgizmo/zoomstudentengagement_cursor/README.md

 summary(cars)
 ```

-You'll still need to render `README.Rmd` regularly, to keep `README.md`
+You’ll still need to render `README.Rmd` regularly, to keep `README.md`
 up-to-date. `devtools::build_readme()` is handy for this.

 You can also embed plots, for example:

-In that case, don't forget to commit and push the resulting figure
+In that case, don’t forget to commit and push the resulting figure
 files, so they display on GitHub and CRAN.